-19. Subsequent Events
+17. Subsequent Events

-Subsequent events have been evaluated through November 24, 2014, the date the financial statements were available to be issued, to determine whether such events should be recorded or disclosed in the financial statements for the year ending June 30, 2014.
-Management does not believe any material subsequent events have occurred that would require accrual or disclosure.
+Subsequent events have been evaluated through January 5, 2016, the date the financial statements were available to be issued, to determine whether such events should be recorded or disclosed in the financial statements for the year ending June 30, 2015.
+In September 2015, the Center paid off their loan in the amount of \$92,212 to Bank of America.
+The payoff released security liens on assets of the Center.
+During August 2015, the Center transferred \$800,000 from savings to short term investments to increase investment earnings from these sources.
+Management does not believe any other material subsequent events have occurred that would require accrual or disclosure.